DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 ### Spare Bedroom
 <span class="citation"><em>This scene takes place in Appendix B: Area 17.</em></span>

-This room is largely as described in <span class="citation">Spare Bedroom (p.
+This room is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#17SpareBedroom">Spare Bedroom</a> (p.
 215)</span>.
 The doll from Children’s Room (p.
 215-16) can be found here.
 When the players first enter it, read:

 <div class="description">
 <p>This cold, dust-choked room contains a slender bed, a nightstand, a small iron stove, a writing desk with a stool, an empty wardrobe, and a rocking chair.
 A frowning doll in a lacy yellow dress sits in the northern window box beside a tarnished old music box, cobwebs draping it like a wedding veil.</p>